openeuler-mirror/PilotGo-plugin-MFD/README.en.md

         └── extfrag.cpython-311.pyc
 ```

-- `extfrag.py` : This file implements the BPF program and data collection.
+- `extfrag.py` : used to implement the function of extracting data in the corresponding format.

 - `extfrag_user.py` : This file implements the command-line interface.
 - `extfraginfo.c`:  Implements monitoring of external fragmentation events.